enricfentcami/k8s-ckad-notas/ckad-06-services_network-04-network_policy_example.md

 `kubectl expose pod nginx-4 --name=nginx-service-4 --port=80`

+_Pods are automatically assigned the label `run` with the pod name.
+We will use it in this example as pod selectors._

 ## **NETWORK POLICIES**

 Network policy of pod/service 1:
 * Access from outside the node allowed
-* You can only access to pod/service 2 via port 80
+* it can only access to pod/service 2 via port 80
 *
 ```yaml
 apiVersion: networking.k8s.io/v1